 - For pre-tenure sabbatical leaves, the project must significantly aid in preparing the faculty member to meet the stated criteria for tenure.

 - New policy for proposals submitted Fall 2020 and after: For faculty members having undergone a post-tenure review, the proposals shall also include

 - A detailed statement as to how, if at all, the project aligns with the professional development plan written during the most recent post-tenure review.

 - A statement addressing how potential external funding opportunities may enhance the sabbatical or how the sabbatical project could create (if at all) future opportunities for funding (or other development).

-- Following the completion of a sabbatical leave, recipients shall submit a report of their leave activities to the Dean of the College [electronically to email@example.com, with their chair(s) and associate dean(s) copied on the email; please specify that it is your sabbatical report in the subject field of the email].
+- Following the completion of a sabbatical leave, recipients shall submit a report of their leave activities to the Dean of the College [firstname.lastname@example.org], to their department chair(s) and to their associate dean(s).
 The Dean of the College shall make these reports available for review by the Faculty Life Committee.
-The approval by the Dean of the College of the report of a sabbatical leave shall be a condition for the granting of a subsequent sabbatical leave to a faculty member.
+The approval by the Dean of the College of the report of a sabbatical leave shall normally be a condition for the granting of a subsequent sabbatical leave to a faculty member.

 - At the beginning of each academic year, the Dean of the College shall make available to the faculty a list of the persons on sabbatical leave during that academic year.